 Use deadlines to your advantage.

-- Encourage movement by setting a false deadline for completing negotiations.
-But don't falsely state that a product will only be available for a very limited time in order to elicit an immediate decision from consumers.
+- Encourage movement by setting an artificial deadline for completing negotiations.
+But don’t falsely state that a product will only be available for a very limited time in order to elicit an immediate decision from consumers.
 This is illegal under the Consumer Protection from Unfair Trading Regulations.Be ready to shift the deadline if necessary.

 - If the customer sets a deadline, test it.
 Ask if there will be any point in talking after the deadline has passed.

 Refer to a partner or adviser you need to consult, to gain time or convey your reservations.

 - If the other side does this, suggest the adviser should attend the next meeting.

 - Do not threaten.
 But also make it clear that you are indifferent to threats.

 - Ignore hostile or ‘wounded’ body language.

 Concessions should only be made to help you get the things you value.
 For example, immediate payment or large orders.